-This tertiary qualification programme from the Dunedin School of Arts will continue to be provided by the Gallery is 2019.
+This tertiary qualification programme from the Dunedin School of Arts will continue to be provided by the Gallery.
 Contact the Director or the front desk for information and enrolment processes.

 New Zealand Diploma in Arts and Design (Level 5) - Ceramics programme

 New Zealand's only specialised tertiary programme in Ceramic Arts.

 The Ceramics Studio at Otago Polytechnic is the largest in the country and the department has strong partnerships across the country.
 This has led to the establishment of six studio locations in Auckland, Waiheke, Hamilton, Otaki, Hawkes Bay and Christchurch where distance students can undertake practical classes.

 This programme has an emphasis on exploration and experimentation.
 You will develop individual projects which study ceramics as a medium with its own formal language, skills and history, within a broader context of fine arts and crafts.